MrYsLab/s3-extend/docs/python_3_7_install.md

 If you have Python 2.7 installed, you do not need to remove it.

-During the installation process, if there is a checkbox to add Python 3.7 to your path, make sure it is checked before proceeding with the installation.
+During the installation process, if there is a checkbox to add Python 3.7 to your path, make sure it is checked.

 ![](./images/windows_python_install.png)